walicar/plib/README.md

 # plib

-A personal webapp to download items from an S3 bucket.
 ![docs/plib.png](docs/plib.png)

+Host a webapp to access your S3 files using Cognito credentials.

 ## Stack